acemod/ACE3/docs/wiki/framework/medical-framework.md

             // if 1, wounds are only applied to the most-damaged body part. if 0, wounds are applied to all damaged parts selectionSpecific = 1;

-            // name of the function that will handle this damage type woundsHandler = "MY_fnc_woundsHandler";
+            // SQF expression that returns the wound handler function for this damage type woundsHandler = "MY_fnc_woundsHandler";

             // one class for each type of wound this damage type is allowed to create